Interview: Actor & Gustaffson Frontman Andrew Gower

 1. Norton Priory Museum and Gardens

-Norton Priory is the most excavated monastic site in Europe.
-Boasting the priory ruins, and an 18th century Walled Garden, it is located within an oasis of 42 acres of tranquil woodland and wildflower meadows.
+For history buffs looking for things to do in Runcorn, Norton Prioryis a must-visit.
+Known for being the most excavated monastic site in Europe.
+The site boasts the priory ruins, and an 18th century Walled Garden, it is located within an oasis of 42 acres of tranquil woodland and wildflower meadows.
+The Brindley Theatre is a popular spot for things to do in Runcorn.

 The museum includes two exhibition galleries which explore the site’s history, including the archaeological digs which took place in the 1970s and 1980s.
 Thousands of artefacts from Norton’s 900 year history are on display, including the 14th century statue of St. Christopher, which features in Lucy M. Boston’s classic children’s book, The Children of Green Knowe.